Here are 20 of the best travel hacks I’ve gathered after 15 years of traveling the world. Use these to save money on your next trip!

 2. Check Prices On The Less Popular Booking Sites

 Online Travel Booking Agencies allow you to search for the best price across a number of different airlines at once.
 Oftentimes, the less popular sites offer bigger discounts compared to the major OTAs.
-These are a few of our favorite sites to check prices: Skyscanner, Vayama, and CheapOAir.
+These are a few of our favorite sites to check prices: Momondo, Vayama, and CheapOAir.

 Tip: Be sure to read the change/cancellation fees carefully before you book.